 Sunflower oil, medium chain triglyceride oil (palm kernel) and L. reuteri DSM 17938.
 The package includes a white desiccant device for prolongation of shelf-life.
 The desiccant device is approved for use in direct contact with food and should not be consumed.
 The product is packed in a protective atmosphere.

 5 drops once daily.
 One dose consists of a minimum of 100 million live L. reuteri Protectis.
 Recommended dose should not be exceeded.
 Shake well before use.
 This product should not be used as a substitute for a varied diet.

-No, the bacteria are in a dormant state (freeze-dried) and become activated / fully metabolically active when they come in contact with the saliva.
-This happens very quickly, by the time they reach the stomach, they can attach and start colony growth.
+No, the bacteria are in a dormant state and become activated and fully metabolically active when they come in contact with the saliva.
+This happens quickly, by the time they reach the stomach, they can start to colonize.

-No, these products are considered to be food and are comparable to yoghurt when it comes to safety.
-On the contrary, BioGaia probiotic products could be useful in combination with for example antibiotics as they contribute to keeping the balance in the gut flora.
+BioGaia probiotic products could be useful in combination with for example antibiotics as they contribute to keeping the balance in the gut microbiota.
+These products are considered to be food and are actually comparable to yoghurt when it comes to safety.

 The conditions under which Lactobacillus reuteri is taken are not critical.
 Hypothetically, the elevated pH shortly after the intake of food might have a positive impact on the survival of Lactobacillus reuteri, but it is more important that Lactobacillus reuteri is taken on a regular daily basis and at a time of the day that is suitable for the consumer.